Augmenting Pre-trained Language Models with QA-Memory for Open-Domain Question Answering: Related Work

 \subsection{Memory-Augmented Language Models}

-Another line of work inspiring ours is end-to-end memory-augmented language models, which can jointly train memories that have mostly focused on storing entities~\cite{fevry2020entities}, entity mentions~\cite{dhingra2019differentiable,sun2021reasoning,de2021mention} or knowledge triples~\cite{sun2021adaptable}.
+End-to-end memory-augmented language models aim to train a model to explicitly access external memory.
+The current work is focused on storing entities~\cite{fevry2020entities}, entity mentions~\cite{dhingra2019differentiable,sun2021reasoning,de2021mention} or knowledge triples~\cite{sun2021adaptable}.
 Memory attention layers are then used to influence the computation of transformer layers.
 These entities and fact-centric memories are naturally atomic and interpretable, and models employing them have shown competitive performance on entity-focused QA datasets like Web-Question-SP~\cite{yih2016value} and Complex\-Web\-Questions~\cite{talmor2018web}.
 However, these models are limited to integrating entity-centric knowledge and classifying the answer w.r.t a pre-defined entity list.
 For example, these models cannot handle questions with non-entity answers, e.g. number, date, noun phrases, etc, which are ubiquitous in various QA datasets like NQ~\cite{kwiatkowski2019natural}, SQuAD~\cite{rajpurkar2016squad}, or HotpotQA~\cite{yang2018hotpotqa}.